The art of (trade) war: Impact, market fallout, and how Trump won’t fight Canada on second front

 Stocks sink, loonie steady

-The U.S. administration's action is rocking global markets again today, with major exchanges down across the board.
+The U.S. administration's action is rocking global markets again today, with Asia and Europe down but New York poised for a stronger open.

 Tokyo's Nikkei plunged 4.5 per cent, Hong Kong's Hang Seng 2.5 per cent, and the Shanghai composite 3.4 per cent.